 - Do I need help with personal care?

 - What help around the house do I need?

 - How much will the care provider take in fees?

 - What do I do if something goes wrong?

 One of the best things about the Australian aged care system is that the federal government’s Home Care Package Program is designed to help people live independently in their own home for as long as they can.
-There are four levels of home care packages and you can find out more by reading Understanding Aged Care fees.
+There are four levels of home care packages and you can find out more by reading this article.